stfc/PSyclone/doc/user_guide/psy_data.rst

   library that extracts input- and output-data into a netcdf file is included with PSyclone (see :ref:`psyke_netcdf`).

+Access Verification:
+  The callbacks can be used to make sure a field declared as read-only is not modified during a kernel call (either because of an incorrect declaration, or because memory is overwritten).
+The implementation included in PSyclone uses a simple 64-bit checksum to detect changes to a field (and scalar values).
+See :ref:`psydata_read_validation` for details.

 In-situ Visualisation:
   By giving access to output fields of a kernel, an in-situ visualisation library can be used to plot fields while a (PSyclone-processed) application is running.
 There is no example library available at this stage, but the API has been designed with this application in mind.

-Access Verification:
-  The callbacks can be used to make sure a field declared as read-only is not modified during a kernel (either because of an incorrect declaration, or because memory is overwritten).
-A checksum can be used to detect any changes to a read-only field.
-Again, this is a feature for the future and not available at this stage.

 The PsyData API should be general enough to allow these and other applications to be developed and used.